glFusion/membership/README.md

 - Memberships can be paid via the Shop plugin or by check.

-##REQUIREMENTS:
+## REQUIREMENTS:
-- lgLib 0.0.2 or later for core functions
+- lgLib plugin 1.0.9 or later for core functions
 - Either the Profile plugin or the Forms plugin to handle applications
 - The Shop plugin can be integrated to handle membership payments.